lsr20/PD_openlane/README.md

 # Day 3
+## Design Library cell
+OpenLANE has the benefit of allowing changes to internal switches of the ASIC design flow on the fly.
+This allows users to experiment with floorplanning and placement without having to reinvoke the tool.

+## Spice Simulations
+* To simulate standard cells spice deck wrappers will need to be created around our model files.
+SPICE deck will comprise of:

+- Model include statements
+- Component connectivity, including substrate taps
+- Output load capacitance
+- Component values
+- Node names
+- Simulation commands

+To plot the output waveform of the spice deck we will use ngspice.
+The steps to run the simulation on ngpice are as follows:

+- Source the .cir spice deck file
+- Run the spice file by: run
+- Run: setplot → allows you to view any plots possible from the simulations specified in the spice deck
+- Select the simulation desired by entering the simulation name in the terminal
+- Run: display to see nodes available for plotting
+- Run: plot  vs  to obtain output waveform

 OpenLANE allows users to make changes to environment variables on the fly.
 For instance, if we wish to change the pin placement from equidistant to some other style of placement we may do the following in the openLANE flow:

 * set ::env(FP_IO_MODE) 2